davidebolo1993/VISOR/README.md

 VISOR allows users to generate different type of variants specified in the ALT field:

--'deletion': deletes from start(included) to end(included)-
+- 'deletion'.
+Deletes from start(included) to end(included)-
--'insertion': insert a specific sequence immediately after end -'inversion': invert from start(included) to end(included) -'tr expansion': expand an existent tandem repetition. tr is meant to be one of the repetitions in microsatellites region with the START/END format specified in the Examples/KnownRepetitions.bed file in this repository
+- 'insertion'.
+Insert a specific sequence immediately after end
+- 'inversion'.
+Invert from start(included) to end(included)
+- 'tr expansion'.
+Expand an existent tandem repetition. tr is meant to be one of the repetitions in microsatellites region with the START/END format specified in the Examples/KnownRepetitions.bed file in this repository
--'tr contraction': contract an existent tandem repetition.
-Works as described before -'ptr': insert a perfect tandem repetition immediately after end -'atr': insert a approximate tandem repetition immediately after end -'translocation cut-paste': translocate from start(included) to end(included) to another region.
+- 'tr contraction'.
+Contract an existent tandem repetition.
+Works as described before
+- 'ptr'.
+Insert a perfect tandem repetition immediately after end
+- 'atr' Insert a approximate tandem repetition immediately after end
+- 'translocation cut-paste'.
+Translocate from start(included) to end(included) to another region.
 Translocated region is deleted from original position
--'translocation copy-paste': translocate from start(included) to end(included) to another region.
+- 'translocation copy-paste'.
+Translocate from start(included) to end(included) to another region.
 Translocated region is not deleted from original position

 ## INFO FIELD